Prada buys historic Milanese pastry business

-MILAN Italian fashion house Prada (1913.HK) said on Friday that it has bought 80 percent of the company behind Pasticceria Marchesi to promote the 190-year-old Milanese pastry brand around the world.
+MILAN, March 14 Italian fashion house Prada said on Friday that it has bought 80 percent of the company behind Pasticceria Marchesi to promote the 190-year-old Milanese pastry brand around the world.

 "Marchesi represents a symbol of Milanese excellence," Prada Chief Executive Patrizio Bertelli said in a statement.
 "Our goal is to collaborate in an effective manner in its development and in full respect of its tradition."